 We then switched gears and talked about training, specifically the use of videos as it relates to training.
 While we debated on topics such as length of videos, how often those videos should be (daily, weekly), if those videos should be mandatory or optional, we all agreed that analytics are critical to improving training and testing is the best way to ensure mastery of content.

 Sean Berwald helped us close the meeting with a problem for the group to help solve: Do acronyms save time or waste time through miscommunication or interpretation?

 While the group initially didn’t like the use of acronyms, we eventually agreed that they can be helpful and save time, based on the right context and right audience.

 Due to summer coming up, we decided to reduce our meeting frequency to every other month, with social meetings thrown into the mix as well.
-Our next meet will be on Wednesday, July 19, 2017 from 4:00 p.m. – 7:00 p.m.
-Pacific at the Oxygen Learning headquarters (if you missed the very first meet up — this place also has an amazing view, with a large outdoor deck) and it will be part meet up, part social with a full bar and lots of networking opportunities.
-Sign up, and share with any friends that might also be interested in sales enablement.
+Our next meeting will be on Wednesday, July 19, 2017 from 4 to 7 p.m.
+Pacific at the Oxygen Learning headquarters (if you missed the very first meet-up, this place also has an amazing view with a large outdoor deck) and it will be part meet-up, part social with a full bar and lots of networking opportunities.
+Sign up and share with any friends that might also be interested in sales enablement.

 What are your thoughts?
 What does sales enablement mean to you?
 Do acronyms save or waste time?

 Guest blog post written by Matt Gonn, Sales Enablement Manager, Highspot